-The Morning Prayer in my opinion is one of the most important ceremonial practices.
-It is here we give thanks for everything we are about to receive during the course of the day, and give thanks to all that continues to sustain our well being and our livelihoods.
-This acknowledgment not only develops a perception of our place amongst the living populaces of this earth, but helps remind us that we live in a co-dependency.
+The Morning Prayer in my opinion is one of the most important ceremonial practices conducted by First Nation people.
+It is at this time that we give thanks for everything we are about to receive during the course of the day, and give thanks to all that continues to sustain our well being and our livelihoods.
+This acknowledgment not only develops a perception of our place amongst the living populaces of this earth, but helps remind us that we live co-dependently.

-It was in this image I strived to reflect wholesome interconnectedness that reflects a gentle and spiritual practice.
-My main focus here is the central figure of the person making the offering.
-The key element included was the heart which is directly connected to the hand offering the tobacco.
-The hand is then reaching out to the turtle and water which is an acknowledgment of the inter-dependence between the species.
+It was in this image I strived to reflect wholesome interconnectedness that is a gentle and spiritual practice.
+My main focus here was the central figure of the person making the offering.
+The key element is the heart which is directly connected to the hand which is offering the tobacco.
+The hand is connected to the turtle, fish, and water reinforcing acknowledgment of the inter-dependence between the species.
+I deliberately painted the rays of sunlight as connection lines that are touching everything.

 Every creature has its medicine and its own teachings.
 Each teaching is always given to us from the heart.
-I wanted to depict the turtle with the heart showing figuratively within its "belly shell" (plastron) reminding us that teachings are always from the heart, and given directly to our own.
+I wanted to depict the turtle with the heart showing figuratively within its belly shell (plastron) reminding us that teachings are always from the heart, and given directly to our own.
 The spiral encloses and points toward the heart reflecting the focus of these emotions and their importance.